Chuck Thomas Sportfishing

 King and Silver Salmon Fishing Trips and Cook Inlet Halibut

 Chuck Thomas Sportfishing has been guiding on the Kenai River for over two decades.
 The Kenai Peninsula is home to the Kenai River and the scenic town of Homer.
-Customize your fishing package to include as many king salmon and halibut fishing days as you like, or add a fly-out day to the mix.
+You can customize your fishing package to include as many king salmon and halibut fishing days as you like, or add a fly-out day to the mix.

 Fresh and Saltwater Fishing Options.